 The Tanzawa mountains

-As the road wound round the mountainside, I got a wide view of the valley through which passed the Gotemba line, and Yamakita town, my final destination; it was easily the best view of the day.
+As the road wound round the mountainside, I got a wide view of the valley through which the Gotemba trail line passes, and Yamakita town, my final destination; it was easily the best view of the day.
 It still looked a long way down so I had to hurry up.
 I had a brief glimpse of a deer before it bounced away through the trees.
 I soon arrived at a paved road, which went steeply down via a series of switchbacks.

 The Iris Japonica